ldhulipala/ldhulipala.github.io/hobbies.md

 title: Hobbies
 ---

 I enjoy biking, running, and hiking.
-When I'm at home, I enjoy reading, and playing the piano and guitar.
+I also like to read, and play the piano and guitar.

-Here are some books that I read and enjoyed recently.
+Here are some books I enjoyed recently.
+I mostly read fiction growing up, but have been enjoying non-fiction / history / essays lately;
+please let me know if you have some recommendations!

 * Eichmann in Jerusalem
 * If This is a Man / The Truce